ghc/ghc/docs/users_guide/ghci.rst

     turned on.

 Modules using unboxed tuples or sums will automatically enable :ghc-flag:`-fobject-code`
+    The bytecode interpreter doesn't support most uses of unboxed tuples or sums.

     .. index::
        single: unboxed tuples, sums; and GHCi

-    The bytecode interpreter doesn't support most uses of unboxed tuples or sums, so GHCi will automatically compile these modules, and all modules they depend on, to object code instead of bytecode.
+    When the flag :ghc-flag:`-fobject-code-if-unboxed` is set, GHCi will compile these modules to object code instead of bytecode.
     GHCi checks for the presence of unboxed tuples and sums in a somewhat conservative fashion: it simply checks to see if a module enables the :extension:`UnboxedTuples` or :extension:`UnboxedSums` language extensions.